Use the links below to learn more about the following vascular surgery examinations:

 7-Year Limit for Certification

-- Within the seven-year period, applicants will receive no more than 4 opportunities within 4 years to pass the QE, and up to 3 opportunities within 3 years to pass the CE.
+- Within the 7-year period, applicants will receive no more than 4 opportunities within 4 years to pass the QE, and up to 3 opportunities within 3 years to pass the CE.
 Only one exam opportunity will be offered per year.
-Failure to take an exam when offered will result in a missed opportunity.
+Failure to take an exam when offered is considered a missed opportunity.
 The three CE opportunities begin immediately upon successful completion of the QE.

 - If you are unable to become certified within the seven-year period, you must pursue a readmissibility pathway to re-enter the certification process.
 Please see our exam admissibility policy for further details.